djnolan/portfolio-jekyll/_projects/ngpm.md

 I spent three years figuring out how to teach math to preschoolers using iPads in the classroom.
 Our team's goal was to design a piece of a preschool curriculum featuring eight iPad games, a teacher's guide and hands-on activities.
 In order to reach that goal our team would have to rethink the way we approached making educational games.

-{% include inline-col.html res='low' inline_img='ngpm_intro.jpg' alt="Two preschoolers' hands touching an iPad screen, playing the Treasure Bubbles game." caption="Photo by Meredith Nierman" %}
+{% include inline-col.html res='low' inline_img='ngpm_intro.jpg' alt="Two preschoolers' hands touching an iPad screen, playing the Treasure Bubbles game." caption="Photo by Meredith Nierman." %}

 WGBH, partnering with two other companies, was awarded a grant from the National Science Foundation to research and design a curriculum exploring tablet devices in preschool classrooms.
 I was part of the team at WGBH Digital making websites and games for kids.